cherianyit/AdventuresInOlumal/Events.md

 Met with Malcolm
 - He is a were bear
 - He saw something strange the night the King and Queen left (shadowy figures)
-- Doesn't want to come home because of Tallis, will work with Hendriss
+- Doesn't want to come home because of Tallis, will work with Hindriss

 On the boat
 - Rook on the boat with us